BrianSeong99/agglayer-docs/docs/agglayer/how-to/transfer-asset.md

   The transaction has been initiated on the source chain (Sepolia) via the `bridgeAsset` API.

 - **READY_TO_CLAIM:**
-  The asset is now available on the destination chain (zkEVM / AggLayer) and is awaiting claim.
+  The asset is now available on the destination chain (zkEVM / Agglayer) and is awaiting claim.

 - **CLAIMED:**
   The asset has been successfully claimed on the destination chain after using the `claimAsset` API.